 Chemical Control of Grasshoppers

 When necessary, chemical bait and spray pesticides that are labeled for grasshopper control can also be used, reading and following all label directions.
-According to Colorado State University Extension, however, baits and sprays need to be applied to developing stages of grasshoppers and concentrated at sites where egg laying occurs, as the ability to control grasshoppers declines as they develop and migrate.
+According to Colorado State University Extension, however, baits and sprays need to be applied to developing stages of grasshoppers and concentrated at sites where egg laying occurs, like the ability to control grasshoppers declines as they develop and migrate.

 So when these treatments are used to kill grasshoppers, they should be focused on young grasshoppers and breeding sites during spring and early summer, depending on the geographic area.